altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~His arms were not under his own control~
 ~Something had taken root, and they were fast~
-~He couldn't move, or feel, his mind was locked behind another driver in the seat~ 'Sorry, old friend'
+~He couldn't move, or feel, his mind was locked behind another driver in the seat~ "Sorry, old friend"
 ~He didn't recongnizing the thought as his own, nor it's owner~ ~Uri watched his body move on it's own accord~
-'don't worry - you are not going to die. can't have that happen' ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~ ~He felt cold, dread.~
+"don't worry - you are not going to die. can't have that happen" ~Uri couldn't think, he could listen, he could remember... but he was thoughtless~ ~He felt cold, dread.~
-'Things are bad now...'
+"Things are bad now..."
-~Uri watched the stranger pull on a wool coat, better boats, and grab the keys~ 'There was an attack.'
+~Uri watched the stranger pull on a wool coat, better boats, and grab the keys~ "There was an attack."
 ~Uri saw him reaching for the door, and managed one thought~ 'peanut'
-'hm?'
+"hm?"
 ~Uri felt is mind being indexed, shuffeled though, detailed around this last days~ ~Uri watched his own finger tap~
 "You're lucky I like dogs Uri, we don't have a lot of time."